Mohanpur Upazila: Geography

 Mohanpur is located at 24.5639°N 88.6500°E. It is 25 km away from Rajshahi district headquarter.
 It has 43984 households and a total area of 162.65 km2.
-The Postal Code is 6220.It is surrounded by Tanore Upazila of Rajshahi District and Manda Upazila of Naogaon District to the north, Bagmara Upazila to the east, Paba Upazila and Durgapur Upazila to the south, Tanore Upazila to the west.
+The Postal Code is 6220.
+It is surrounded by Tanore Upazila of Rajshahi District and Manda Upazila of Naogaon District to the north, Bagmara Upazila to the east, Paba Upazila and Durgapur Upazila to the south, Tanore Upazila to the west.

 History

 Mohanpur Thana was formed in 1917 and it was turned into an upazila in 1983.

 Independence War

-The local razakars established a camp in a madrasa at village Sankoa and conducted mass torture to the families of freedom fighters and other innocent people of the nearby locality.
-The razakars killed freedom fighter Abdul Aziz in his residence at village Bihatra; they also sacked his house.
-In November the freedom fighters launched an attack on the razakar camp and killed six razakars.
+The local Razakars established a camp in a madrasa at village Sankoa and conducted mass torture to the families of pro-independence fighters and other people of the nearby localities.
+The Razakars killed fighter Abdul Aziz in his residence at village Bihatra; they also sacked his house.
+In November the pro-independence fighters launched an attack on the Razakar camp and killed six Razakars.